DILCISBoard/E-ARK-AIP/index.md

 [^19]: https://tools.ietf.org/html/rfc8493

 <a name="aip-package-bagit"></a>**AIP-PACKAGE-BAGIT**: As defined by the BagIt
-specification, the `bagit.txt` file in the root directory MUST contain the BagIt version and tag file character encoding.
+specification, the `bagit.txt` file in the root folder MUST contain the BagIt version and tag file character encoding.

     BagIt-Version: 0.97